dr46/LaDeNetST/README.md

 - Node label: Indicates the variable or item represented as a node in the network.
 - Clustering coefficient: Calculated using the method proposed by [Barrat et al. (2004)](https://doi.org/10.1073/pnas.0400087101), which is suitable for undirected and weighted graphs.

-These coefficients provide insight into the local connectivity of nodes, reflecting the tendency of a node’s neighbors to form tightly knit groups.
+These coefficients provide insight into the local connectivity of nodes, reflecting the tendency of a node’s neighbours to form tightly knit groups.

 ### Edge Comparison Between Screen Time Groups
 #### [comp-edges12.html](tab/comp-edges12.html), [comp-edges12.md](tab/comp-edges12.md), [comp-edges35.html](tab/comp-edges35.html) and [comp-edges35.md](tab/comp-edges35.md)